 Paracas Peru is located on the Pacific coast of Peru, just 3 hours south of the capital city of Lima.

 It takes about 3-4 hours, depending on traffic, to get from Lima to Paracas.
 Most travelers go by bus – most popularly Cruz del Sur.

 To get to Paracas from Ica, you can take a one-hour bus ride from Hotel Las Dunas in Ica to Paracas, which costs $6-15 USD.
-Another option is to take a private transfer or secure taxi, which typically costs around $40-50 USD.
-Your travel agency can set up this transfer for you ahead of time.
+Another option is to take a private transfer or secure taxi, which can be arranged ahead of time by your Travel Advisor

 Round trip to Ballestas Islands and back is about 2 hours by boat.
 You do not get out of the boat once at the islands, as the islands themselves are quite small, rocky and wet (and covered with marine life).
 So for your’s and the animals' safety, it’s best to enjoy the natural spectacle from the comfort of the boat.